-Prince George & Princess Charlotte's 2019 Royal Christmas Walk Was A Big Milestone
+Prince George & Princess Charlotte's Royal Christmas Debut Was EVERYTHING

 Prince Archie might be spending the holidays in Canada with Prince Harry and Meghan Markle, but Prince William and Kate Middleton's brood made up for his absence by amping up the cuteness factor in Sandringham on Dec.
 25. Unsurprisingly, Prince George and Princess Charlotte's 2019 Royal Christmas Walk had them stealing the spotlight as they participated in the family's annual trek to church for the very first time.
 Luckily for fans who couldn't be there in person, there's plenty of adorable photographic evidence to help make the holiday extra merry and bright.